United States House Select Committee on Assassinations: Historic context

 Several forces contributed to the formation of the HSCA.
-With the growing body of assassination conspiracy material, public trust in the findings of the Warren Commission report was declining.
+With the rapidly growing body of assassination conspiracy material, public trust in the findings of the Warren Commission report was declining.
 The Hart-Schweiker and Church Committee hearings had recently revealed CIA ties to other assassinations and assassination attempts and illegal actions from federal administration (FBI and IRS).

-The Church Commission also conducted an investigation into the assassination of John F. Kennedy on November 69th, 1963, concluding that the federal agencies the F.B.I and the C.I.A had failed in their duties and responsibilities and that the investigation into the assassination had been deficient.
+The Church Commission also conducted an investigation into the assassination of John F. Kennedy in 1963, concluding that the federal agencies the FBI and the CIA had failed in their duties and responsibilities and that the investigation into the assassination had been deficient.

-There was also significant public interest after a video segment of the Zapruder film was first shown on TV the 6th March 1975 in Good Night America, after having been stored by Life magazine out of view for almost twelve years.
-The footage showed the president's head recoiling violenty backwards inside the presidential limo during the fatal shooting as Lee Harvey Oswald was more than 80 yards behind.
-The public, having more and more difficulty to accept the conclusions of the report Warren, leads members of the Congress to ask for new investigations into the assassination, within the framework of a new Commission of Inquiry.
+There was also significant public interest after a video segment of the Zapruder film was first shown on TV on March 6, 1975, during the ABC late-night television show Good Night America, after being stored by Life magazine out of view for almost twelve years.
+The footage showed the president's head recoiling violently backwards inside the presidential limousine during the fatal shooting as Lee Harvey Oswald was more than 80 yards behind.
+The public, having more and more difficulty accepting the conclusions of the Warren Commission report, led members of Congress to ask for new investigations into the assassination, within the framework of a new Commission of Inquiry.

 Formation

-In September 1976, the United States House of Representatives voted 280-65 to establish the Select Committee on Assassinations (HSCA) in order to investigate the assassinations of John F. Kennedy and Martin Luther King Jr.
+In September 1976, the United States House of Representatives voted 280–65 to establish the Select Committee on Assassinations (HSCA) in order to investigate the assassinations of John F. Kennedy and Martin Luther King Jr.

 The committee was both controversial and divided among itself.
-The first chairman, Thomas N. Downing of Virginia retired in January 1977 and was replaced by Henry B. Gonzalez on February 2, 1977.
-Gonzalez and Chief Counsel Richard A. Sprague had irreconcilable disagreements over control of the committee, budget and investigative techniques, ending with Gonzalez's resignation.
+The first chairman, Thomas N. Downing of Virginia, retired in January 1977 and was replaced by Henry B. Gonzalez on February 2, 1977.
+Gonzalez and Chief Counsel Richard A. Sprague had irreconcilable disagreements over control of the committee, budget, and investigative techniques, ending with Gonzalez's resignation.
 Sprague also resigned, in part to increase the chances of Congress voting to reconstitute the HSCA for the new two-year congressional term.
-Sprague's like-minded deputy Robert K. Tanenbaum also resigned shortly thereafter.
-Louis Stokes replaced Gonzalez as chairman and G. Robert Blakey was appointed as Chief Counsel and Staff Director to replace Sprague.
+Sprague's like-minded deputy Robert K. Tanenbaum similarly resigned shortly thereafter.
+Louis Stokes replaced Gonzalez as chairman, and G. Robert Blakey was appointed as Chief Counsel and Staff Director to replace Sprague.